-In four tracts (4338, 201, 4338.02, 4339, and 4340) low income or very low income households are at a high risk of displacement, while the remaining tract (4337, and) is at risk of displacement.
+In four tracts (4338.01, 4338.02, 4339, and 4340) low income or very low income households are at a high risk of displacement, while the remaining tract (4337) is at risk of displacement.
 These categories align with data on median income and the percentages of households living under the poverty line.
 Three tracts (4337, 4339, and 4340) also have high levels of segregation for people of color; tracts 4338.01 and 4338.02 had insufficient data to calculate their segregation categories.
 Overall the majority of units in each tract located in Ashland are on low-income sites, which may enable existing residents more housing choice.
 At the same time, with such high risk of displacement throughout the neighborhood, without additional rental protections it is possible that additional investment in Ashland could hasten displacement of existing residents.

-Seventy-five percent (7583%) of units (1,000236) from the sites inventory placed in Ashland are located in tracts 4337, 4338.01, and 4338.02.
+Seventy-five percent (83%) of units (1,236) from the sites inventory placed in Ashland are located in tracts 4337, 4338.01, and 4338.02.
 These tracts have higher median incomes and lower levels of people living below the poverty line than tracts 4339 and 4340.
 The addition of new units in these parts of Ashland will not further concentrate poverty in or further segregate Ashland.
 Public comments raised concerns over the density of low income units in Ashland overall and along the Mission Boulevard/East 14th Street corridor in specific.
 This corridor crosses through all 5 census tracts discussed in this section and is a part of the Ashland and Cherryland Business District.
-A total of 297-462 units in Ashland have Mission Boulevard or East 14th addresses, or about 2337.4% of all Ashland units.
+A total of 462 units in Ashland have Mission Boulevard or East 14th addresses, or about 37.4% of all Ashland units.
 Of these units, 130 of them are associated with current projects, most notably the 79 unit development Madrone Terrace.
-A total of 270 are associated with rezonings at ont two-11 sites-parcels (discussed further in Appendix B).
-These sites include the former Cherryland Place, include the former Cherryland Place, include the other is not a restaurant that has been closed for 10 years.
+A total of 270 are associated with rezonings ont 11 parcels (discussed further in Appendix B).
+These sites include the former Cherryland Place, one site is owned by an auto sales business interested in closing and transitioning into development, and the other is home to a restaurant that has been closed for 10 years.
 The remaining units are a reflection of existing zoning.